hupf/tws18-graphql/04_arguments.md

 In GraphQL, every field and nested object can get its own set of arguments.
 To use arguments, you have to:

 * Define the accepted arguments in the schema.
-* Extend the resolver function to receive an `args` object.
+* Extend the resolver function to receive an object containing the endpoint's arguments.

 Let's say we have the following schema: